bacionejs/stuff/README.md

 - Includes a **filter box** to search within results in real time
 - Adds a **scroll-to-top button** for easy navigation on long pages

 ### 💡 Notes

-The **year** comes from the GitHub `created_at` field.

 When displaying results:
 - The **"Group by Author"** query uses the GitHub `name` field as the game title and extracts the **first author name after the last occurrence of `by`** in the `description`...skipped if none.
 - The **"Group by Year"** query includes the full `description`, unchanged.

-The `parent` field in GitHub usually contains the original author's repository, because the entry was forked.
-However, it is **not reliable** for extracting author information.
-Repositories may be deleted, renamed, or made private after the competition, which causes the `parent` field to disappear or become inaccurate.
-To avoid missing or incorrect data, the viewer relies solely on the `description` field for author attribution.
+The **author** comes from the GitHub `description` field.

+There is a `parent` field but it is **not reliable** for extracting author information because participants might delete their repositories.

+The **year** comes from the GitHub `created_at` field.

+This is accurate because the **js13kGames competition organizer** creates a fork of each submitted repository during the competition period in **August and September**.
+The `created_at` value reflects the date that fork was made — not the date of the original repo — so it reliably indicates the correct competition year.

 ## 📦 Repository Scraper: `games.mjs`